IndieOutreach/scrape-twitch-v2.0/README.md

 ## Development Notes

 #### What is new in this commit?
-- Remove searching for video data from .compile_streamers_db()
+- Add TimeLogs to keep track of how long each request takes in TwitchAPI and IGDBAPI

 #### What is still in development?
 Known Issues?
  - Add scraper.add_videos_to_streamers_db()
+ - decouple getting follower counts from .compile_streamers_db() due to runtime issues
  - streamer profiles don't have a URL parameter for accessing their Twitch page

 #### What's next?
- - add a logs system to TwitchAPI and IGDBAPI so they can record statistics about api endpoint usage
  - create a TwitchToIGDB conversion table that converts game_names / twitch_game_ids to IGDB IDs